goblinfactory/study-ang2-play-by-play/README.md

   }

  ```

+#### customers.component.html

+In any component binding to the results of a service, that's now an observable collection:

 1. in the component consuming the service response, since the response is now an observable, we need to
  1. change the types, to `Observable<mytype>`, and
  1. import `Observable` => `import { Observable } from 'rxjs/Rx';`